 By default, your application can support 20 active transactions.

-You can set the maximum number of simultaneous transactions supported by your application using the DbEnv::set_tx_max() method.
-Note that this method must be called before the environment has been opened.
+You can set the maximum number of simultaneous transactions supported by your application using EnvironmentConfig.setTxnMaxActive().

 If your application has exceeded this maximum value, then any attempt to begin a new transaction will fail.